backpropper/AC-GAN/README.md

 `th main.lua --gpu=1`

-Smaple images will be stored in `samples` directory.
+Sample images will be stored in `samples` directory.
 Both the generator and the discriminator models are saved in the `checkpoints` folder after each epoch.